 Officer Henze’s death marked the 9th Cincinnati officer to die by gun violence in 7 years, the 8th in 5 years, the 5th in 10 months, and the 3rd in 2 months.
 The combined 100+ law enforcement agencies in the Greater Cincinnati area had not experienced this sort of carnage among its law enforcement officers since Prohibition.
 No other city in the country had as many officers killed during these years.
-New York lost three officers in three years; Chicago and Los Angeles each lost one officer to that point in 1979.
+New York lost three in three years; Chicago and Los Angeles each lost one to that point in 1979.

 During the same seven years that Cincinnati lost nine officers, staff studies were conducted, reports were written, requests were submitted, and officers and concerned citizens pleaded with administrators and politicians to equip Cincinnati officers with modern patrol cars, shotguns in the cabs, better performing side arms, and bullet-resistant vests.

 Exacerbating these issues was a predominant perception that members of City Council were – and had been since the riots of the late 1960s – antithetic to law enforcement.
 Then, during 1975, City Council eliminated the extremely successful Police Cadet program.
 During 1976, they laid off 124 more police officers.
 Four of the nine violent deaths occurred after these lay-offs.
 Another officer, one of those laid off, John Bechtol, lost his life as a Delhi Township Police Officer.
 Then they closed the Police Department’s Target Range, asserting budget and safety concerns, and thereby relegating police officers’ defensive proficiency to a distant 3rd in terms of priority.